-How to Call the Philippines from Your Browser: Rates from $0.04/min (2026)
+How to Call the Philippines from the US: Cheapest Rates in 2026

 Over 10 million Filipinos live and work abroad — as OFWs (Overseas Filipino Workers) in Saudi Arabia, UAE, the US, Canada, Hong Kong, Singapore, and beyond.
 Staying connected to family back home is not a luxury, it is a necessity.
 According to the Philippine Statistics Authority, OFW remittances exceeded $36 billion in 2024, and behind every transaction is a phone call to check on loved ones.